Skip to main content

 act

-In 2014, IndustriALL Global Union and several multinational enterprises signed a memorandum of understanding (MOU) on Action, Collaboration, Transformation (ACT) with a view to establish industry-level collective bargaining, including on wages, in a number of supplier countries.
-The ACT initiative, which now involves 20 brands and the trade union organization IndustriAll Global Union and its affiliates in the countries concerned, is part of a cross-border social dialogue programme.
+In 2014, IndustriALL Global Union and several multinational enterprises signed a memorandum of understanding (MOU) on Action, Collaboration, Transformation (ACT) with a view to establishing industry-level collective bargaining, including on wages, in a number of supplier countries.
+The ACT initiative, which now involves 20 brands and IndustriAll Global Union and its affiliates in the countries concerned, is part of a cross-border social dialogue programme.

 ACT members have agreed on the following principles: